 • 85 members of the House and 14 Senators earned a master’s degree as their highest education degree.

 • 169 Members of the House (38% of the House) and 57 Senators (57% of the Senate), held law degrees.
-Nothing like an adversarial system to make “getting things done” impossible.
+Nothing like individuals trained to believe in an adversarial system to make “getting things done” impossible.

 • 19 House Representatives have doctoral (Ph.D. or D.Phil.) degrees.
 In what?
 Religion, psychology, Bible studies?